AshridgeTechnologies/elemento/stories/General usability Part 3.md

 - Ensure Types generated in order to allow references to each other - or highlight errors clearly
 - Highlight element in preview not working in form - link to data type?
 - ✅ Projects can be stored in OPFS file storage
+- Tools are added to a Tools Menu
 - Run from GitHub finds apps available in GitHub, shows links
 - Run local disk project runs single app immediately
 - Remove animation on list so things change quickly